-- Projects that do not quantify a reduction in GHG emissions using ARB's approved methodology. - Projects that do not include the planting of trees and/or a trail that provides active transportation opportunities. - Projects that plant invasive plants or trees, or plant for aesthetic purposes only. - Projects to acquire property that cannot be purchased at or below fair market value. - Acquisition-only projects that do not include development into an urban greening project. - Projects that include non-permeable surfaces, including concrete or asphalt, except when they are utilized as part of the project to reduce greenhouse gas emissions related to vehicular miles travelled or other sources. - Projects contingent on future acquisition for implementation. - Projects that are intended to correct problems caused by inadequate maintenance. - Applications that include more than one project.
-However, more than one application can be submitted by an applicant. - Projects where applicant cannot demonstrate satisfactory permission to develop and maintain site at the time of application. - Educational or training programs.
+- Projects that do not quantify a reduction in GHG emissions using CARB's approved methodology. - Projects that do not include the planting of trees and/or a trail that provides active transportation opportunities (commuter paths for pedestrians and bicycles). - Projects that plant invasive plants or trees, or plant for aesthetic purposes only. - Projects to acquire property that cannot be purchased at or below fair market value. - Acquisition-only projects that do not include development into an urban greening project. - Projects that include non-permeable surfaces, including concrete or asphalt, except when they are utilized as part of the project to reduce greenhouse gas emissions related to vehicular miles travelled or other sources.

-- Acquisitions involving eminent domain. - Projects that include planting trees larger than 15 gallon.
+- Projects contingent on future acquisition for implementation. - Projects that are intended to correct problems caused by inadequate maintenance. - Multiple projects that are included in one application.
+However, more than one application can be submitted by an applicant. - Projects where applicant cannot demonstrate satisfactory permission to develop and maintain site at the time of application. - Educational or training programs. - Project that acquire property through eminent domain. - Projects that include planting trees larger than 15 gallon.